Technology Provider Window for Frontier Technology Livestreaming

 - solar desalination

 Upon registering, we will send you an email confirming receipt of your information.
 We will then confirm within a month if you have been added to our database after some initial checks, and at that point send you information about wider DFID innovation funds or initiatives which may be relevant to you.
-After that we’ll be in touch if specific projects relevant to you come up - we anticipate that the first opportunities will become available in the first half of 2017.
+After that we’ll be in touch if specific projects relevant to you come up have already started sourcing Independent Technical Experts for the fist set of projects through this database.

 If you have proposed a project, this will be considered for potential inclusion as an “offer” in the Frontier Technology Livestreaming programme and matching with other DFID programmes or funds.